afroisalreadyinu/django-drapes/readme.rst

     	return 'Argument is %d' % int_arg

 The controller receives int_arg as an integer, and you do not need to do the conversions in the controller.

 The values for the conversions are searched in the arguments for the controller function, and additionally the get parameters if the request is a get.
-This causes a mismatch between the url definition and the function signature, since one can't specify get parameters in a url entry, and a controller normally has to look up a get parameter in the get dict.
-Because of this mismatch, the controller has to include a keyword argument that defaults to an unused value in order to force its conversion from the get parameter into an argument.
-If you want the GET dictionary to be included in verification, the first argument of the controller has to be called request.
+This causes a mismatch between the url definition and the function signature, since one can't specify get parameters in a url entry, and a controller normally has to look up a get parameter in request.GET.
+Because of this mismatch, in case you want to verify a GET parameter, the controller has to include this parameter as a keyword argument in order to force conversion.

 The most frequently done conversion is selecting a model with a unique field. django-drapes has a built in validator for this kind of